ahmedbadawy4/llm-pii-shield/README.md

 Simple UI
 ---------
-- A lightweight HTML console is available at `/ui` (served by the same FastAPI app) to send prompts, view responses/headers, and fetch `/admin/stats`.
+- A lightweight HTML console is available via the standalone UI service at `/` when `ui.enabled=true` in Helm.
 - Enter `ADMIN_API_KEY` in the UI to authorize stats fetches (sent as `X-Admin-Key`).
-- Static assets live in `static/index.html` and are copied into the Docker image.
+- UI assets live in `ui/` and are copied into the Docker image.
+- Helm can deploy the UI as a standalone pod/service with `ui.enabled=true`; set `ui.apiBaseUrl` if the API is exposed elsewhere (defaults to `http://localhost:30080` for local NodePort).
+- Standalone UI calls the API from a different origin; CORS is enabled for local `localhost`/`127.0.0.1` ports used by the UI.
+- The API does not serve `/ui` by default; set `SERVE_UI=true` only if you want the API to host the UI locally.

 ![UI screenshot](docs/images/ui-screenshot.png)